freud/CV/resume.md

 Leader of software development communities with interpersonal and communication skills.
 Interested in agile methodologies (Scrum, Kanban) especially in the context of remote & async remote work.

-Taking methodologies like OOP, SOLID, DDD, DI, CI/CD, automation testing on a daily basis.
+Taking methodologies like OOP, SOLID, IDEALS, DDD, DI, CI/CD, automation testing on a daily basis.

 **Languages:** Polish – native, English – intermediate+/C1